-Advanced Placement: You must be a currently licensed L.P.N.
-In addition, to be considered for advanced placement into NURS211 Nursing III, you must successfully complete the following Excelsior College examinations.
-A minimum grade of "C" or better is required in all three exams in order to be granted credit:
+Placement into NURS211-Complete the following Excelsior College examinations with a minimum grade of "C" or better in all three exams in order to be granted credit:

-#461: Nursing Concepts 1 #462: Nursing Concepts 2

-#463: Nursing Concepts 3
+#461: Nursing Concepts 1 #462: Nursing Concepts 2 #463: Nursing Concepts 3

-Students accepted for advanced placement into the senior year are required to take NURS200 Advanced Placement Seminar prior to the start of the senior year.
+Students accepted for advanced placement into NURS211 are required to take NURS200 Advanced Placement Seminar prior to the start of the senior year.

-Transfer: To be considered for Transfer from another Nursing program into NURS 112 Nursing II, you must successfully complete the following Excelsior College examination.
-A minimum grade of "C" or better is required in order to be granted credit: #403: Fundamentals of Nursing
+Transfer: In order to be considered for Transfer from another Nursing program into NURS 112, you must successfully complete the following Excelsior College examination; #403: Fundamentals of Nursing.
+A minimum grade of "C" or better is required in order to be granted credit: